-“It separated us through unintended ignorance,” he replied quietly.
+“It separated us through unintended ignorance,” her brother replied quietly.

 “You look lots like the Lady,” Rin told him.

-“We inherited out mother’s black hair and purple eyes,” he replied.
+“We inherited our mother’s black hair and purple eyes,” he said.
 “I don’t think we look that much alike, but most others think we do.”

 “I think you do,” Rin stated.
 Lapis pursed her lips and thought sour negatives at him.
 It meant that, as she predicted, the Jiy rebels would find the coincidence of black hair and purple eyes too compelling and would gossip about it.
 The traitor would find out about her long before he saw her, and plan accordingly.

-Faelan knew the traitor.
+Faelan knew him.
 He would know both his rebel and non-rebel name.
-She looked up at him, trying to coalesce a quick plan to convince him to tell her both names.
+She looked up at him, trying to coalesce a quick strategy to convince him to tell her.
 He raised an eyebrow, as if realizing her intent.
 He had a long track record of following her devious mind along its twists and turns and sometimes hampering the ending, but he had kept her from trouble on numerous occasions.
 Did he still have the knack?

 She hurried through the awning shadows and did not cross any of the busy thoroughfares until they reached the street upon which the guardhouse sat a few blocks up.
-They needed to worm through the crowd to the other side, but she did not notice any who might hold ill—
+They needed to worm through the crowd to the other side, but no one who might hold ill—

 Everything melted into a dark red blotch of color, except for that tanned face, those dark eyes, the wispy brown curls that flew about his head as he laughed at something his companions said.
-Red cheeks, red throat, plain brown clothing . . . who would notice, if she slipped up from behind?
-She would spray his companions with his blood.
+Scarlet cheeks, scarlet throat, plain brown clothing . . . who would notice, if she slipped up from behind?
+She would spray his friends with his blood.